When a Central Line Becomes Necessary

 Central lines are typically placed in one of three major veins.
 The internal jugular vein runs along the side of the neck.
 The subclavian vein sits beneath the collarbone.
 The femoral vein lies in the groin.
 Each site has advantages and risks depending on the situation.

 Today, we commonly use ultrasound guidance, meaning we use real time imaging to see the vein, surrounding arteries, and nearby structures.
 This dramatically reduces complications compared to older landmark techniques, where doctors relied solely on anatomical positioning without imaging.
-Under sterile conditions, we numb the skin with local anesthetic, insert a needle into the vein, confirm venous blood return, and pass a thin metal guidewire through the needle into the vessel.

 How Does the Catheter Get In?